 Mutiara, which means pearl in the Indonesian language, was collared in February 2019 and is part of Anna’s core family group.

-Map showing the location of Mutiara's herd from April-September 2022
+Map showing the movement of Mutiara's herd

 Thank you to our Mutiara adopters for helping to keep her safe and protected in the Bukit Tigapuluh Ecosystem.

 (Program run by Ministry of Environment and Forestry and Frankfurt Zoological Society).